AquaJo/aquaMailer/README.md

 Set as many users you like to get notified on new contact form messages in `dmUsers`.\
 `dmMessageInfo` is your configurable part of the bot's dm (sent first).
 Set it to anything you want.\
 Just want to notify named `dmUsers`, don't reveal the whole message?
 Set `sendMsgAfterwards`to `false`, else `true`.

+Its intended to use the bot only in one server.
 ### reCAPTCHA v2